NYF’s Ongoing COVID Response: We’ve Launched 50 Access to Education Centers!

 Access to Education is officially NYF’s largest COVID response program yet!

-When we piloted this program in August, with only four satellite learning centers, we knew we would need to move quickly to keep students in rural Nepal from falling too far behind their peers in digitally-connected regions.
+When we piloted the Access to Education program in August, with only four satellite learning centers, we knew we would need to move quickly to keep students in rural Nepal from falling too far behind their peers in digitally-connected regions.

 Shankar Gurung, a teacher, tells us, “The students are excited to come.
 The resources provided by NYF have been so helpful and the students are enjoying learning from this new technique.”